garethadavies/garethdavies.me.2014/_posts/2014-03-31-router-events.md

 This meant that any routers I create further into the app, will inherit the base router's methods.

 My application features a 'state' model that I use to record various constants and changing values.
 I use a [Marionette.Command](https://github.com/marionettejs/backbone.marionette/blob/master/docs/marionette.commands.md) to set the model's values and a [Marionette.Request](https://github.com/marionettejs/backbone.marionette/blob/master/docs/marionette.requestresponse.md) to retrieve the model's values.
-This is where I will store the current and previous param values as objects with a default value of `undefined`.
+This is where I will store the current and previous param values as objects.

 ```js
 define([